alphastigma101/React-Django-AWS-Website/README.md

     * **Perks Of Creating .socket Inside The Root Of Your Project:**
         * You avoid premission errors which is very crucial when it comes to back end deployment
         * *https://pythoncircle.com/post/697/hosting-django-app-for-free-on-amazon-aws-ec2-with-gunicorn-and-nginx/*

+# TroubleShooting Auto Deployment
+* If you run into **bad gateway 502**, you need to change the user to **root** inside the `nginx.conf` file.
+More info here: *https://stackoverflow.com/questions/70111791/nginx-13-permission-denied-while-connecting-to-upstream*